charlie9526/sinhala_lyrics_search/readme.md

     3. json_converter - Convert the JSON file in to the specified format of the BULK API
     3. mapping - Mappings and settings of the index
     4. scraper - Scrapy application for song scraping
-    5. web-app - Flask application for query processing and simple UI.
+    5. web-app - Flask application for query processing and simple UI

 ## Four main steps in the project